 Round and elongated toilet bowls with measurements.

 The main difference in these toilets is the shape.
-They both have similar heights, rough in sizes and flush technologies.
-So what are some of the differences that can go into the choice for your bathroom?
+They both have similar heights, rough-in sizes and flush technologies.
+So what are some of the differences that should figure into your choice for your bathroom?

-• Elongated toilets can have a more powerful flush system, which may avoid having to “double flush.”
+• Elongated toilets can have a more powerful flush system, which may prevent the need to “double flush.”

 • Elongated toilets require more room than a round toilet, so take this into consideration if space is an issue.